ne22153/GameOfLife/README.md

 ### SDL Live View of Distributed Implementation

-Instead of showing a blank SDL window in your local controller, add support for a Live View, in a similar way to the parallel implementation.
+Instead of showing a blank SDL window in your local Controller, add support for a Live View, in a similar way to the parallel implementation.
 Try to keep your implementation as efficient as possible.

 Analyse the performance of your new solution and compare it with your previous implementation.
 Quantify and explain the overhead (if any) added by the Live View.